zenosumo/biz2mail/README.md

 The "Excel to CSV Extractor with Web Data Enhancement" is an enhanced Python-based tool designed not only to extract specific columns from an Excel file into a CSV file but also to enrich the CSV with web-scraped data such as websites and emails of the companies listed.
 This tool is ideal for users requiring comprehensive data assembly from various sources into a manageable format.

 ### How It Works
-The tool operates in two main steps:
+The tool operates in three main steps:
 1. **CSV Generation**: Takes an Excel file as input, extracts specified columns (default: "Codice Fiscale" and "Denominazione Azienda"), and generates a CSV file.
+These columns has to be unique.
-2. **Data Enrichment**: Uses web scraping to retrieve additional information like company websites and emails, appending this data to the CSV.
+2. **Website Data Enrichment**: Uses DuckDuckGo search to retrieve the first three URLs related to the company and appends these URLs to the CSV.
+3. **Email Data Enrichment**: Extracts emails from the URLs and appends this data to the CSV.

 The script ensures robust error handling for missing files, columns, and web scraping anomalies.